sadiatasneemkhan/SENG-438-A2/Assignment2-ReportTemplate.md

 # 1 Introduction

-This lab utilizes the Eclipse IDE along with JUnit in order to test various methods of class Range and DataUtilities.
-The goal of this lab is to learn how to design and implement proper unit tests for black box testing and run multiple test cases to cover all the requirements.
+The goal of this lab was to learn how to design and implement proper unit tests using the testing strategies learned in lectures.
+Black-box testing was the main focus, as we gained knowledge about he function through its JavaDoc, since we did not have access to the implementation of the methods.
+This lab utilized Junit on Eclipse to test the various methods of class Range and DataUtilities.

 # 2 Detailed description of unit test strategy